munificent/craftinginterpreters/book/closures.md

 ^code closure-op (1 before, 1 after)

 Like `OP_CONSTANT`, it takes a single operand that represents a constant table index for the function.
-But when we get over to the runtime implementation, it will do something a little more interesting.
+But when we get over to the runtime implementation, we do something more interesting.

 First, let's be diligent VM hackers and slot in disassembler support for it: